Snap, crackle, pot on the highway

 The Fort Lauderdale residents had their treats in individual packaging, with branded labels saying “Grizzly Treats” with a bear squinting his eyes and smoke coming out of his mouth.
 They also had table cloths, serving trays and bags.

-Charlotte County Sheriff's Office deputies arrested the men Thursday after pulling them over for going 8 miles per hour over the 70 mile per hour speed limit northbound on Interstate 75.
+Charlotte County Sheriff’s Office deputies arrested the men Thursday after pulling them over for going 8 miles per hour over the 70 mile per hour speed limit northbound on Interstate 75.
 Morgan was driving the rental vehicle, a 2020 GMC Yukon.
-His license had been suspended in 2017, deputies said.
+His license had been suspended in 2017

 While approaching the vehicle, the deputy smelled a strong odor of marijuana.
 Both Morgan and Joseph were asked if they had a medical marijuana card or had purchased hemp or CBD.
 They said they were not in possession of either and there was nothing inside the vehicle.